homebase-id/odin-js/README.md

 Before you can use the actual apps, you need to install and build the depencies:

-`npm install && npm run build-libs`
+`npm install && npm run build:libs`

 After that you can build the apps